endorpersand/buddy-baeren/_projects/5_pirate.md

   Aye, that be me.
 And who might ye be, wanderin' into me haven uninvited?
 {% endcapture %}
 {% capture you-2 %}
   I'm a detective.
-I've been looking for your friend, Lord Kudamm.
-Quadriga told me you might know where he is.
+I've been looking for your friend, <b>Lord Ku'damm</b>.
+I was told you might know where he is.
 {% endcapture %}
 {% capture pirate-2 %}
   (quizzically tilts his head) Arr, so ye be the one pokin' around Ku'damm.
-What business do ye have with Lord Ku'damm?
+What business do ye have with <b>Lord Ku'damm</b>?
 {% endcapture %}
 {% capture you-3 %}
   I need to understand what he's planning.
 The whispers of a revolution have been growing louder, and I believe it's about to reach a tipping point.